As I celebrate my 36th birthday this week, I thought I’d use this opportunity to create a list, of sorts, that includes a few things:

 Although I’m a really slow reader, I love to read and I often feel overwhelmed by all the books I want to be reading.

 I believe there’s a lot of benefit in writing things down.
 If you want to eat better, start keeping a food journal.
 If you want to better utilize your time, track how you’re spending it first.
 If you want to have a more positive outlook, write down things your grateful for everyday.
-Seriously, right things down.
-We’re all forgetting how to write!
-Do you ever kinda forget how to sign your name these days?
+Seriously, write things down, with a pen!
+We’re all forgetting how to write.
+Lately, do you ever kinda struggle with signing your name?
+(I know!
+It’s terrifying)

 The average woman uses 12 products every day.
 Many of those products include ingredients that have never been tested for human safety.
 I joined Beautycounter because I believe women shouldn’t have to compromise their health in the name of beauty.
 AND because sharing about things I use and love comes pretty naturally — who doesn’t want a good recommendation?!